Elections 2019: Rotorua council candidate subjected to racial slur

 "Racism tears us apart, Diversity bonds us together."

+Two billboards up on Pukehangi Road. 👍 To the car full of some quite rude people that yelled; “we’re not voting for...Posted by Fisher Wang for Rotorua Lakes Council 2019 on Saturday, 7 September 2019

-Wang later posted a video about the incident and said it was disappointing to hear what was said.
+Wang also posted a video about the incident and said it was disappointing to hear what was said.

 "It's xenophobic, it's racist, it's sad that there are people like that in our community that have those views and I really hope they grow up, open up their mind and become better people because with that attitude, it's just not right."